Ugandan jailed for 30 years for murder of gay activist

 KAMPALA A man who confessed to murdering a Ugandan gay activist by beating him with a hammer has been sentenced to 30 years in prison for the crime, a local newspaper reported on Friday.

-Enock Nsubuga was sentenced by a high court in Mukono, about 20 km (13 miles) east of the capital Kampala, for the murder of David Kato, the Daily Monitor newspaper reported.
+Enock Nsubuga was sentenced by a high court in Mukono, about 20 km east of the capital Kampala, for the murder of David Kato, the Daily Monitor newspaper reported.

 "The 30 year sentence was passed by Justice Joseph Mulangira after Nsubuga admitted to have murdered David Kato, 46, on 26th January 2011," the paper reported.